TheHexagonLavish/GeneticAlgorithm-THL/README.md

 ****************************************************************

-<i>Permission to modify this software program for the purpose
+<i>Permission to use, copy, modify and distribute this software and
-of being contributive to the programming of this software, is hereby granted on the condition that the above copyright notice appear in all copies and that both the copyright notice and this permission notice and warranty disclaimer appear in supporting documentation, and that the name of Desmond J. Watson not be used in advertising or publicity pertaining to distribution of the software without specific written prior permission.</i>
+its documentation for any purpose, and for a fee, is hereby granted on the condition that the above copyright notice  appear in all copies and that both the copyright notice and this permission notice and warranty disclaimer appear in supporting documentation, and that the name of Desmond J. Watson not be used in advertising or publicity pertaining to distribution of the software without specific written prior permission.</i>

 <i>The owners of this software, Desmond J. Watson and The Hexagon Lavish,
 disclaims all warranties with regards to this software, including all implied